aarjunan49/Suse-Linux-Kernelupg/README.md

-# Ansible Content for IBM Power Systems - AIX with SAP Software
+# Ansible Content for SUSE/RHEL with SAP Software

-The <b>Ansible Content for IBM Power Systems - AIX with SAP Software</b> provides roles to automate administrator tasks for SAP installations on AIX, such installing the SAP Host Agent, starting and stopping SAP instances, upgrading the SAP kernel, etc.
+The <b>Ansible Content for SUSE/RHEL with SAP Software</b> provides roles to automate administrator tasks for SAP installations on SUSE/RHEL, such installing the SAP Host Agent, starting and stopping SAP instances, upgrading the SAP kernel, etc.

 IBM Power Systems is a family of enterprise servers that helps transform your organization by delivering industry leading resilience, scalability and accelerated performance for the most sensitive, mission critical workloads and next-generation AI and edge solutions.
 The Power platform also leverages open source technologies that enable you to run these workloads in a hybrid cloud environment with consistent tools, processes and skills.